julzaza/wildwitchherbs/_posts/2026-05-11-calendula-for-inflamed-skin.md

 Its popularity came partly from effectiveness and partly from availability.
 Calendula grows easily, flowers heavily, and stores well when dried.

+Calendula was often included as a supporting herb in broader household skin remedies involving **[cooling cleavers, burdock root, and nourishing nettle](/three-top-herbs-for-clear-skin/)**.

 ---

 ## FAQ